aloha-kohola/high-pi-temp/README.md

 Step 1:
 ___
-Load the One-Wire D18S20 kernel modules.
+Connect your D18S20 to your Raspberry Pi and load the One-Wire D18S20 kernel modules.